-Family Policy Score: 8 Over the last twenty years, policy initiatives to improve the work-life balance and opportunities for women's participation in the labor-market have included expanding the provision of childcare facilities extending maternity leave and the introduction of paternity leave.
+Over the last twenty years, policy initiatives to improve the work-life balance and opportunities for women's participation in the labor-market have included expanding the provision of childcare facilities extending maternity leave and the introduction of paternity leave.
 More recently, there have been public calls for companies to increase the number of women on their board of directors, while the possibility of introducing quotas for company boards has been raised.

 The Cameron government had emphasized the Troubled Families program, established in 2011.
 The program aims to help families in precarious situations with personal mentoring and support from local social workers.
-However, a recent evaluation from the National Institute for Economic and Social Research reviled mixed results.
+However, a recent evaluation from the National Institute for Economic and Social Research revealed mixed results.
 The increased spending apparently did not result in any statistically significant betterment in the living conditions of the supported families, though at the same time the subjective reporting of the supported families did improve.

 Cuts in welfare spending, associated with the central policy of reducing the budget deficit, have negatively affected some core family policy measures, especially for single mothers who rely disproportionately on social benefits.
+The difficulties around the introduction of Universal Credit have had negative effects on some families, not least by lowering support for larger families.